comsci-uwc-isak/unit-1-project-Lauricenia/README.md

 quotation marks makes the argument a phrase.
 Without the quotation mark the words will be read separetly not as a phrase and it might give tHE ERROR OF "too many arguments"

 summary : explain what type of testing was used (refer to the slides in )

+compare the criteria with the result, evidence for the succes criteria recommendations for the future move the test files to development
 <p></details>